kaneoriley/homage/README.md

 // Note: The description is returned as a spanned to support HTML formatting public Spanned getLicenseDescription();

+// Will return a drawable resource ID, or -1 if no valid value is set public int getIconResource();
 ```

 ## Included Adapters